mesonbuild/meson/docs/markdown/Reference-manual.md

 - `install_mode`: the file mode in symbolic format and optionally the owner/uid and group/gid for the installed files. *(Added 0.47.0)*
 - `strip_directory`: install directory contents. `strip_directory=false` by default.
-  If `strip_directory=false` only last component of source path is used.
+  If `strip_directory=true` only the last component of the source path is used.
   Since 0.45.0

 For a given directory `foo`: